nova-fibeyli/Robert-Ai-Assignment-3-Part-2/Robert Ai-Assignment 3 Part 2/law_consultant_robert/constitution_app/README.md

 ## Overview

 Robert-Ai is an application designed to provide empathetic emotional support.
-This bot combines cutting-edge technologies to deliver meaningful and helpful interactions for users seeking companionship and understanding.
+This bot combines cutting-edge technologies to deliver meaningful and helpful interactions for users seeking companionship and law consultation.
 It is equipped with advanced AI models to ensure realistic and emotionally aware responses.
+But before starting application you need to download one of the zip files either openai version or ollama-local version.

 ## Installation